Continental TrueContact Tour review

-Safety isn’t just about grip, turning, and stopping in emergencies; Continentals comfort ride technology deserves praise for reducing road noise and providing top-level comfort by reducing vibrations resonating from the road to the passenger cell, thus reducing driver fatigue.
+Safety isn’t just about grip, turning, and stopping in emergencies.
+Continental’s comfort ride technology deserves praise for reducing road noise and providing top-level comfort.
+It achieves this by reducing vibrations resonating from the road to the passenger cell, thus reducing driver fatigue.

 An excellent standout with the TrueContact Tour is its treadwear and durability.
 This company is consistently advancing its product offering in this space, with the TrueContact Tour showcasing this by returning an impressive 27% better result in the treadwear and durability stakes over the original TrueContact.

 Continental backs its product with an 80,000-mile treadwear warranty, while independent testing has actually seen results of up to 95,000 miles returned before requiring replacement.

 Something important to note is that the tire boasts a symmetrical tread pattern, therefore it isn’t a directional tire, this allows rotation to all four corners of the car.
 When combining this with an alignment verification system and proper maintenance, you have all the tools to squeeze every ounce of value out of this all-season tourer.

 Gone are the days of sticking your finger in the tire groove, feeling the indicator, and guessing when it’s time for maintenance or replacement.
 By Continental deploying DWS Quickview indicators, you will have peace of mind knowing how your tires are performing in various conditions.